hiwa-house/teletraan/docs/leisure/media_wishlist.md

 - The Phoenician Scheme
 - Extraterritorial
 - Heads of State
-- Predator: Badlands
----
 - Mountainhead
 - Jimmy and Stiggs
 - ICK
-- The Man in My Basement
 - Roofman
 - Project Hail Mary
 - She Rides Shotgun
 - Eternity
 - Rental Family
 - Cold Storage
+- Greenland 2
+- The Thing With Feathers
+- Night Patrol
+- Pluribus
+- Eenie Meanie
+---
+- Ready or Not 2
+- The Copenhagen Test
+- The Bride!

 ## 150 Greatest Science Fiction Movies of All Time (best->worst)
 1. 2001: A Space Odyssey